 What is employee communication?

-This factsheet looks at internal rather than external communication - it may be helpful to read it in conjunction with our factsheet on employee voice which covers the history of employee involvement, the mechanisms of two-way communications, and its potential benefits.
+This factsheet looks at internal rather than external communication - it may be helpful to read it in conjunction with our factsheet on employee voice which covers the mechanisms of employee involvement and two-way communications, and its potential benefits.
 Our factsheets on employee engagement and employer brand are also relevant.

 Effective internal communications is at the heart of achieving business outcomes and it’s something the whole organisation is responsible for.
 It supports the organisation’s smooth running, successful change programmes and good leadership on vision, strategy and values.